Cris Bonacci: Career

-Bonacci was born at Myrtleford, in northeastern Victoria.
-She grew up on a country farm close to Melbourne where her family had moved when she was 11 or 12 years old.
-She started playing the guitar soon after coming to Melbourne, due to her fascination with the instrument.
-She was introduced to music through her father's guitar playing and her uncle's band membership, as well as hearing flamenco guitar from her family's Spanish neighbors.
-By her own admission, Bonacci was largely self-taught.
-Her influences are rock guitarists Jimi Hendrix and Jeff Beck, along with early Black Sabbath albums.
+Bonacci was born at Myrtleford, in northeastern Victoria and grew up on a country farm near Melbourne where her family had moved when she was 11 or 12 years old.
+She started playing guitar soon after coming to Melbourne, inspired by her father’s guitar playing, her uncle’s band membership, and her Spanish neighbors’ flamenco guitar.
+Bonacci was largely self-taught and influenced by rock guitarists Jimi Hendrix and Jeff Beck, as well as early Black Sabbath albums.

-Bonacci played in numerous Australian bands, but never stayed with one unit for more than a couple of years.
-She joined a rock group, Vixen, on lead guitar alongside Wendy Hemmings on drums, Glenda Hunt on bass guitar, and Robyn Youlten on lead vocals and lead guitar.

-Bonacci and Sally Zylstra formed Sweet Jayne, in early 1975 in Melbourne with Robyn Clark on drums and Zylstra on bass guitar.
-They advertised for a lead singer and found Chris Scheri who also played the flute.
-This band developed a sizeable local following in Melbourne and recorded several demos and an EP between 1977 and 1983.
+She played in several Australian bands but never stayed with one for more than a few years.
+In the early 1970s, she joined the rock group, Vixen, as lead guitarist.
+In early 1975, Bonacci and Sally Zylstra formed Sweet Jayne in Melbourne with Robyn Clark on drums and Zylstra on bass guitar.
+They later added lead singer Chris Scheri, who also played the flute.
+Sweet Jayne developed a large local following and recorded several demos and an EP between 1977 and 1983.

 Their self-titled EP was issued in January 1980 and had five tracks, "Ambiguous Girl", "Omniscience", "Some People", "State of Mind" and "Crushed and Crazy".
 Australian musicologist, Ian McFarlane, opined that it, "highlighted Bonacci's crunching guitar riffs offset by Scheri's melodic vocals and lilting flute lines."
 Soon after Brendan O'Shea replaced Zylstra on bass guitar and John Zaffarese replaced Clark on drums.
 In October 1981, this lineup issued a single, "Icarus", with Fab Versace replacing Zaffarese on drums before being replaced in turn by Billy George in 1982.
 The group disbanded in January 1983.

 Following the dissolution of Sweet Jayne, Bonacci moved to the United Kingdom to work as a session musician after being invited by Mike Oldfield.
 In London, Bonacci joined the all-female hard rock outfit, She, as lead guitarist.
 She included lead vocalist Jackie "Jacqui" Bodimead and former Rock Goddess bassist Tracey Lamb, whom Bonacci would later team up with in Girlschool.
 Bonacci and Bodimead were invited to join Girlschool following lead guitarist Kelly Johnson's departure.
-During her time with Girlschool (1984 to 1992), Bonacci recorded the albums Running Wild, Nightmare at Maple Cross, Take a Bite and Girlschool, touring extensively all over the world.
+During her time with Girlschool, Bonacci recorded the albums Running Wild, Nightmare at Maple Cross, Take a Bite and Girlschool, touring extensively all over the world.